Problems with phone number dialing

 a command sent by the program.
 Usually this occurs due to incorrect

-voice command set selection under the Modem - Properties - Voice
+voice command set selection under the Connection - Modem - Voice

 This error could also occur due to incorrect device selection under

 the Voice - Devices tab.
 For correct operation, select the Telephone

 Another reason can be an incorrect Command set selection in